Program Description

 Logisitcal Details

-A more detailed agenda and in-person logistical details from the 2023 workshop are avilable here.
-This will be updated before the 2024 workshop.
+A more detailed agenda and in-person logistical details from the workshop are avilable here.

 Before the workshop starts, we ask all participants to setup their development environment based on these installation instructions and provide us the secret code at the end.